 Also, be aware that most consumers are willing to pay a little more to have a product(s) they order delivered to them on the same day.

 With the Kobo360 App, you can get an arrangement to have your goods delivered on the same day although this could be subject to distance or location of delivery point.

 3. Free in-store Pick up

 This simply means that a person who makes an order online can go to the physical store to have the order picked up for free instead of waiting for it to be delivered.
 Leaving an option for free order pickup helps shoppers save time and money.
 It also cuts out issues like late delivery.

 Moreover, there’s also the possibility of cross selling.
 When shoppers come to a physical store to pick up a product they ordered online, chances are that they’ll find another product they’re interested in.
-Hence, cross selling takes place.
+Hence, cross-selling takes place.

 So, this logistics option increases your conversion rate, actually.

-The bottom line is, like every other business today, attaining success in e-commerce is about thinking ahead and staying proactive.
+The bottom line is, like every other business today, attaining success in the e-commerce is about thinking ahead and staying proactive.
 It’s about making calculated decisions to propel your business forward and taking the right steps to help you gain the advantage you need.